mveeprojects/ScalaLensesPrismsOptics/src/main/scala/mv_lenses/README.md

 In our case we will need to do the following:

-1. look into the nested case class `personalInfo`
+1. look into the nested case class field `personalInfo`
-2. look into the again nested case class `Name`
+2. look into the again nested case class field `Name`
-3. look into the the `lastName` value and modify it
+3. look into the `lastName` value of `Name` and modify it

 We will then compose our lenses together to create a specific view straight to the `lastName` value when provided an instance of `Employee`.